johnvenkiah/CI_MS2_John_Venkiah/README.md

 | --------------| ----------------- | ----------------- | ---------------- |

-10. Be able to play notes on a piano on the screen and see which tone is being played

 | Feature       | Action            | Expected result   | Actual result    |
 | --------------| ----------------- | ----------------- | ---------------- |

-11. Be able to play the notes on the computer keyboard

 | Feature       | Action            | Expected result   | Actual result    |
 | --------------| ----------------- | ----------------- | ---------------- |

-12. View videos to learn about music theory and sight reading

 | Feature       | Action            | Expected result   | Actual result    |
 | --------------| ----------------- | ----------------- | ---------------- |

-13. Get in touch with the site owner

 | Feature       | Action            | Expected result   | Actual result    |
 | --------------| ----------------- | ----------------- | ---------------- |